Former fire chief who died at Trump rally used his body to shield family from gunfire

 The Secret Service said it killed the suspected shooter, who attacked from an elevated position outside the rally venue.

 The former president was showing off a chart of border-crossing numbers when at least five shots were fired.
 Trump was seen holding his ear and got down on the ground.
-Agents quickly created a shield around him.
-When he stood, his face bloodied, he pumped his fist to cheering supporters
+Agents quickly huddled in a shield around him.
+When he stood, his face bloodied, he pumped his fist to cheering supporters as he was whisked off stage by Secret Service agents.

 Randy Reamer, president of the Buffalo Township volunteer fire company, called Comperatore “a stand-up guy” and “a true brother of the fire service.”
 He said Comperatore served as chief of the company for about three years but was also a life member, meaning he had served for more than 20 years.